Vordex logo

 Eviction / Notice Risk

 In Northern Ireland, your landlord's minimum Notice to Quit depends on how long the tenancy has existed.
+This is a separate NI system and should not be replaced with Section 21 or Section 8 wording.

 Landlord notice minimums